 I’m an educator.
 Can I bring a group of school children on the tour?

-We can accommodate children aged 15 and above and we’re proud to have had many school groups on our tours.
+We can accommodate High School children and we’re proud to have had many school groups on our tours.
 Please check our Private Tours page for more info.

 If it’s raining/very hot do you still do the tour?

 We never cancel a tour due to the weather.
 If it’s raining bring an umbrella.
 If it’s hot bring water and sun block.
 You’ve only got a few days to experience Los Angeles – you’re not going to let the weather stop you, are you?

 Can you pick me up from my hotel/the airport/my Airbnb apartment etc?